Guidance & College Counseling

 Grade 9: Freshman Seminar

-Transitioning into high school is the focus of Freshman Seminar, a regularly scheduled class for the first semester of the year, enables them to understand school logistics including policies, student life opportunites, and academic expectations.
+Transitioning into high school is the focus of Freshman Seminar, a regularly scheduled class for the first semester of the year, enables them to understand school logistics including policies, student life opportunitIes, and academic expectations.
 The seminar is designed to provide a forum for relationship building, with an emphasis on anti-bullying, empathy, and conflict resolution.
 At the conclusion of Freshman Seminar, all students are introduced to the “Naviance/Family Connection” program that NDA utilizes for college planning/career awareness, and complete the Learning Styles Inventory and one career assessment.
 Review of college standardized testing and preparation is also discussed.

 Grade 10: Sophomore Seminar